 If you have this result but have a strong family history of ovarian and/or breast cancer, the result can be less helpful.
-Scientists still do not know all the mutations in different genes that may increase a woman's risk of ovarian cancer, so it's possible that you have a mutation in a different gene not found by this test.
+Scientists still don't know all the mutations in different genes that may increase a woman's risk of ovarian cancer.
+So it's possible that you have a mutation in a different gene not found by this test.
 This means there is still a level of uncertainty even after genetic testing.

 Can my family members still receive a genetic test?

-Predictive genetic testing would not be available for the rest of your family as this result makes it less likely that there's a significantly increased risk of developing cancer in your family.
-If you have a family history of ovarian and/or breast cancer, close relatives may still be able to access additional screening or discuss risk reduction, which your genetics specialist could help assess.
+Predictive genetic testing won't be available for the rest of your family if you've had a negative test result.
+That's because this result makes it less likely that there's a significantly increased risk of developing cancer in your family.
+If you have a family history of ovarian and/or breast cancer, close relatives may still be able to access additional screening or discuss risk reduction.
+Your genetics specialist could help assess this.

 My test came back negative, which was good but also left a lot of questions unanswered for me and my relatives.
 I still have a strong family history, which leaves us wondering why and what the unknown possible risks are.

 Last reviewed: March 2020

 To learn more about our review process, take a look at our information standards.